-A few of our snaps from a photoshoot earlier this week with film photographer Katy Lawrence.
+A few snaps from a photoshoot earlier this week with film photographer Katy Lawrence.

 We and Katy have long been Instagram buddies before we became email and then Pinterest pals and discovered that we share a mutual love of dungarees, tea-dresses, granny shades of pink and wicker baskets.
 And roaming around getting lost.

-At long last we finally pinned her, and her rucksack-ful of cameras, down in London town, and between a flight back from Budapest and a flight out to Cuba we got together for a day of flowers, food and photography; we'll be sharing the 'real deal' pictures on the blog in a few weeks.
+At long last we finally pinned her down in London town, with her rucksackful of cameras, and between a trip back from Budapest and a flight out to Cuba we got together for a day of flowers, photographs and food.

-Katy's work is exactly the kind we love; moody and evocative, full of sea and weather.
+We love Katy's work; moody and evocative, full of sea and weather.
 Her pictures have that memory-lane-like quality to them, faintly melancholic - they are grainy, threaded with grey light and mist.
 You can feel where you are in her photographs - or where you were, once - bare-legged in a field of burnished golden corn cut to stubble, messy hair tied with ribbon on a hill-top in an autumn wind.
 They smell of winter, summer, brackish water; they have a sort of pre war innocence - a scratchy cardigan, knock-knee'd Englishness.
 Katy's like that too - unaffected, quick to smile, open to beauty, a bit wild.

 We didn't nap, but we did drink a lot of tea.
-And ate cake, an almond-y, apricot-y sponge sandwich (a Wild Delicious recipe, take from Amber Rose's book Love Bake Nourish, which, coincidentally, is one of the most beautifully curated baking books of all time) spread with thick cream, and dusted with sugar and rose petals.
+And ate cake, an almond-y, apricot-y sponge sandwich (a Wild Delicious recipe, taken from Amber Rose's book Love Bake Nourish) spread with thick cream, and dusted with sugar and rose petals.